hanselfmu/react-redux-starter-kit/README.md

 I choose Express as the primary choice, but you can find Koa-supported backend on branch "koa".
 The reasoning behind this is simple: Express is more mature, with more support, and more tutorials on edgy use cases.
 Koa, on the other hand, is thriving, but it has a bigger learning curve, which does not come easy for developers focusing more on pure frontend tech stack.

-### ES2015
+### Separate Babels

-We use some ES2015 features that are not shipped with Node.js, namely, async functions and such, so we will need separate babel transformations for frontend and backend, thus the separate babelrc files.
+This kit uses some ES7 features that are not shipped with Node.js, namely, async functions and such, so we will need separate babel transformations for frontend and backend, thus the separate babelrc files.

 ## Caveats
-1. Don't use Babel plugin "transform-runtime" together with "export * from ...".
+1. Don't use Babel plugin [transform-runtime](http://babeljs.io/docs/plugins/transform-runtime/) together with `export * from ...`.
 This will cause a bug in Babel, making the built code un-runnable (basically would not translate "import" anymore).
 And since this plugin is mostly used in a library/tool according to Babel, it it recommended not to use it unless you have a very good reason.
-2. Watch out for Webpack 2.* updates, and when it will transition into an official release (we are using beta now);
+2. Watch out for Webpack 2.* updates, and when it will transition into an official release (we are using beta now, though it's kind of stable now);
 3. Watch out for Babel 6's support of decorator syntax; we are now using a legacy plugin from Babel 5.
 4. IE9 imposes the infamous stylesheet limits (https://blogs.msdn.microsoft.com/ieinternals/2011/05/14/stylesheet-limits-in-internet-explorer/); use code splitting with styles cautiously if you are accommodating IE9 (why?).